tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## Unanticipated usage of SNI information {#snileak}

-The SNI was defined to facilitate management of servers, though the developers of middleboxes soon found out that they could take advantage of the information.
+The SNI was defined to facilitate management of servers, but the developers of middleboxes found out that they could take advantage of the information.
 Many examples of such usage are reviewed in [@?RFC8404].
 They include: